How to Grow the String of Dolphins Plant

 string of dolphins plant outdoors

-A string of dolphins can be grown in certain locations outdoors, but they are more commonly grown indoors.
 Because of their trailing habit, you can grow them in a pot (hanging or otherwise), or even trailing over a rock wall.
 However, string of dolphins are not cold-tolerant.
 So, if you live anywhere cooler than USDA Zone 9b, you’ll need to grow it in a pot and move it indoors for the winter.

 Note: Using a pot is always a good choice because you can change the plant’s location based on the season.

 Keep in mind that a string of dolphins prefers gradual transitions.
-When you move it outdoors in the spring, move it outside for only a couple of hours per day at first, and gradually build up to all day, before leaving it outdoors at night.
+When you move it outdoors in the spring, move it outside for only a couple of hours per day at first and gradually build up to all day before leaving it outdoors at night.
 Moving it too quickly can cause wilting, leaf drop, etc.

 This succulent is also a bit picky about how much sunlight it gets.